21isenough/LightningATM-docs/lightningatm-setup/hardware-setup/wiring-details.md

 ![](../../.gitbook/assets/img_20200209_151632.jpeg)

+(Add different picture with numbers for the steps below)

 ## Wiring Details

 1. USB power cable to supply 5V power to the step up converter \(standard USB micro cable can be cut in half and the `USB type A` part used for this\).